chisty/asp.net-web-api-articles/message-handlers-and-filters.md

 }
 ```

 If we want to use our custom filter with every request or controller action, we need to register it globally.
-We donít need to attach this with every **ApiController**.
+We don‚Äôt need to attach this with every **ApiController**.
 Rather we have to register that filter with **HttpConfiguration**.

 ```csharp
 public static class WebApiConfig